abdulsuhail/web-test/README.md

       - name: Start ngrok in background
         run: source start-ngrok.sh 9000
 ```
-  * Add the with_ngrok option in WebPageTest action and pass the value as true.
+  * Add "with_ngrok" option in WebPageTest action and pass the value as true.
 ```
       - name: WebPageTest
         uses: WPO-Foundation/webpagetest-github-action@main